Super Rugby franchise areas: Fiji

 Fiji has a single franchise.
-It was included in Super Rugby for the 2022 Super Rugby season and represents all of Fiji Rugby Union; the team consists of players from various teams that participate in the Skipper Cup, represents the Fiji national side or Fiji Sevens national side.
+It was included in Super Rugby for the 2022 Super Rugby season and represents all of Fiji Rugby Union (FRU); the team consists of players from various teams that participate in the Skipper Cup, represents the Fiji national side or Fiji Sevens national side.
 Many of the players who represent the side have returned from stints internationally in Europe or elsewhere.
-In the past, Fiji has also a team in Australia's National Rugby Championship and Global Rapid Rugby.
+In the past, Fiji has also a team in Australia's National Rugby Championship (NRC) and Global Rapid Rugby.
 For the 2022 season, the Drua were confirmed as being based in Lennox Head, New South Wales, Australia due to travel restrictions as a consequence of the COVID-19 pandemic.